deepakdogus/Hero_Traveler/README.md

 npm run share:watch
 ```

-...then a separate terminal tab, run
+...then in a separate terminal tab, run

 ```bash
 npm run start
 ```

+_Note: `share:watch` command will copy file changes from `shared` to `App/Shared` so long as it is running_

 ### Web Shortcut